Kietpawpan/flood/README.md

 |:--:|
 | *__Fig.2__ Urban flooding model* |

 The thickness of the water layer, known as flood height (H), is calculated by dividing the volume of floodwater (V) by the city's area (A).
-However, this calculation can be adjusted to account for the volume of infrastructure submerged beneath the floodwater (Vi), which can partially displace the water:
+However, this calculation can be adjusted to account for the volume of infrastructure submerged beneath the floodwater (Vi), which can partially displace the water.

+Below is the JavaScript code for evaluating flood risk in Bangkok based on a specified critical flood height.

 ```
 function flood(){